ajaypp123/CKA-Certification-Course-2025/Day 09/README.md

       - **Kubernetes**: `kubectl run my-pod --image=nginx`
         - This command directly creates a Pod with the specified image.
 It doesn't define the desired state, but rather instructs Kubernetes to perform a specific action.
       - **General:** Copy file A to location B, then execute command C.
+      - Used for testing and quick build.

   2. **Declarative**: Describes the **desired state** of the system.
 The system figures out how to reach that state. **Examples** below:
       - **Kubernetes**: Create a YAML file defining the Pod specification (e.g., `pod.yaml`) and then apply it using `kubectl apply -f pod.yaml`.
         - This approach describes the desired state of the Pod (its name, image, resources, etc.) in a YAML file.
 Kubernetes then reconciles the actual state of the system with the desired state defined in the YAML.
       - **General:** Ensure file A exists at location B with specific permissions.
+      - For production grade to maintain idempotency.

 **Why Declarative is Preferred in Kubernetes**:
   - **Idempotency**: Applying the same declarative configuration repeatedly yields the same result.